imharris24/imharris24/README.md

    <a href="https://github.com/imharris24/imharris24"><img src="https://readme-typing-svg.herokuapp.com?lines=Computer+Science+Student;Future+Full+Stack+Developer;Always%20learning%20new%20things&center=true&width=500&height=50"></a>
 </p>
 <a href="https://www.github.com/imharris24"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>
-<br>My name is <mark style="background-color: lightblue">Muhammad Harris</mark>.
-I’m <mark style="background-color: lightblue">20 years old</mark>.
-I'm from <mark style="background-color: lightblue">Pakistan</mark>,
+My name is <mark style="background-color: lightblue">Muhammad Harris</mark>.
-<br><br>
 I am an undergraduate student at <mark style="background-color: lightblue">Capital University of Science and Technology</mark> pursuing Bachelors in Computer Science.
 I like to Code, Design, Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.
 <br>
 <a href="https://www.github.com/imharris24"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>